jjziets/GPU_FAN_OC_Manager/README.md

    This command changes the current directory to the directory from where the script is run. `$(pwd)` returns the current directory.

 4. `nohup bash -c 'while true; do $(pwd)/set_fan_curve 65; sleep 1; done' > output.txt &;`:
-   This command starts an infinite loop that runs the `set_fan_curve` script every second.
+   This command starts an infinite loop that runs the `set_fan_curve`.
+If set_fan_curve exits it will restart it with a second delay.
 The output is redirected to `output.txt` and the process is backgrounded (`&`).
 The `nohup` command makes the loop continue to run even if the terminal session is closed.

 5. `(crontab -l; echo '@reboot screen -dmS gpuManger bash -c \"while true; do $(pwd)/set_fan_curve 65; sleep 1; done\"') | crontab -`:
    This command modifies the current user's crontab to include a new job that will run on system startup (`@reboot`).
 The job runs a `screen` session named `gpuManger` that starts the same infinite loop as above.
 This ensures that the fan control script will start running again after each system reboot.